cyy8/notes/README.md

 >Welcome @cyy8!
 >It looks like this is your first PR to kubernetes/website 🎉.
 >…
->Thank you, and welcome to Kubernetes. 😃
+>Thank you, and welcome to Kubernetes.

-大家有给开源社区做过贡献吗，这个价值大吗？

 # Day 20 - 20240808